hiaoxui/hiaoxui.github.io/_pages/about.md

 I am interested in language representation, especially for long texts.
 I aim to represent the text in a structured manner rather than token-wise representation like vanilla Transformers.
-I also work on its applications, such as efficient transformers.
+I also work on its applications, such as efficient language models.

 In the past, I worked on other fields such as (ordered by reversed time): information extraction, prompting (for which I won the Best Short Paper award in NAACL 2021), time-series analysis, and data-to-text generation.